Teamwork. Precision. Swing.

 We serve athletes from schools including:

 We offer both and Varsity and Novice programs with some including Scull and Sweep rowing.
-See Parent Handbook for all the details of our program.
+Click HERE for newly updated 2026 Parent Handbook to see all the details of our program.

 Since we are a community-based program, need-based financial assistance is available.
 Also, due to the generosity of past alumni, scholarship funds are available to all Worcester Public High School athletes.
 These funds are used to lower their season tuition fee.